Adelic line bundles on quasi-projective varieties

 Here $d$ is the absolute dimension of a quasi-projective model of $X$ over $k$.

 We can bound $\OA^{d-1}\OM$ from above as in the proof of Theorem \ref{limit}.
-In fact, by Lemma \ref{finiteness3}(1) again, we can find a nef model adelic line bundle $\ON$ over $X$ such that $\OL\leq \ON$.
+In fact, by Lemma \ref{finiteness3}(1) again, we can find a nef model adelic line bundle $\ON$ on $X$ such that $\OL\leq \ON$.
 This implies $\OA\leq \ON$.
 It follows that

 is bounded as $\OA$ varies.
 Then the above lower bound of $\wh\vol(\OL-t'\OM)$ gives